Before you start

 Be careful about starting PrEP if you have flu-like symptoms and had a recent HIV risk.
 This is in case these symptoms are related to a recent HIV infection.

 If you are starting PrEP after PEP, it is best to start straight away if you need to.
-Ideally you should have a 4th generation HIV test after you finish PEP/when you start PrEP.
+Ideally you should have a 4th generation HIV test after you finish PEP/start PrEP.
 Then have another test six weeks after starting PrEP.

 Check your kidneys

-Kidney tests just involve a blood test for creatinine and a urine test for protein.
-These tests should ideally be done just before or on the day you start.
+A kidney test just involves a blood test for creatinine.
+This should ideally be done just before or on the day you start.
+Some clinics might still test for protein in a urine sample.

 Check for other sexually transmitted infections (STIs)